-The ALMA Calibrator Source Catalogue is the database of ALMA calibrator sources, which are mostly bright, compact quasars.
-It contains a web-based query interface (shown in the top panel of Figure 11.1) that can be used to search for observations of the calibrator sources.
+The ALMA Calibrator Source Catalogue1 is the database of ALMA calibrator sources, which are mostly bright, compact quasars.
+It contains a web-based query interface2 (shown in the top panel of Figure 11.1) that can be used to search for observations of the calibrator sources.

-In this chapter, we give an overview of the strategies available to assess the flux calibration of ALMA archival data using the Calibrator Source Catalogue.
-The astronomical sources that are usually adopted as flux density calibrators are presented in Section 11.1.
-General strategies to assess flux calibration are provided in Section 11.2.
+This chapter gives an overview of the strategies available to assess the flux calibration of ALMA archival data using the Calibrator Source Catalogue.
+The astronomical sources that are usually adopted as flux density calibrators are presented in Section 11.1, and general strategies to assess flux calibration are provided in Section 11.2.